 Copernicus Government Challenge

-- Applications to monitor the implementation of regulatory obligations (e.g. monitoring of air pollution, water quality, or agriculture subsidies)
+- Monitoring the implementation of regulatory obligations e.g. measuring air pollution, water quality, or agricultural subsidies etc.

-- Applications to support public authorities in providing public services (urban planning, infrastructure management, public transportation, smart cities…)
+- Supporting public authorities with the provision of public services e.g. urban planning, infrastructure management, public transportation, smart cities etc.

-The European Commission is one of the main institutions of the European Union.
-It implements the policies, laws, and treaties of the European Union.
-In particular, the European Commission manages several Space Programme, including Galileo (the European GPS) and Copernicus, which provides free Earth observation data and services for environment and security.
-Copernicus products are used for instance to help save lives at sea, improve our response to natural disasters, and allow farmers to better manage their crops.
+The European Commission is an institution of the European Union.
+It proposes and implements the policies, laws, and treaties of the European Union.
+In particular, the European Commission manages several Space Programmes, including Galileo, the constellation of GNSS satellites, and Copernicus, which provides full free and open access to Earth observation data and services for environment and security.
+Copernicus has a variety of applications, including maritime rescue, disaster management and sustainable agriculture.